sushmithaJeyaraj33/SQL_Training/Day2_Data_Exploration.md

 ## Objective

-Deconstruct text titles down to unique words, filtering structural tokens to establish a top 100 word frequency table.
+Split patent titles into individual words using spaces and special characters as delimiters.
+Ignoring words with 3 or fewer characters.
+Convert words to a lower case
+Finding the Top 100 most frequently occurring words.
+Store the results in a new table.

 ---